Glossary TermApril 20, 2024

 • You open a $100,000 Bitcoin futures position

-• That's added to derivatives volume (but NOT spot volume)
+• That gets added to derivatives volume (NOT to spot volume)

 Significance: Shows speculative interest, often much larger than spot volume